Moving to a new house can be a stressful ordeal – but it doesn’t have to be with the right tricks up your sleeve.

 Other bottled food items such as peanut butter and fruit jam can survive more than a day outside, so you can pack those up the night before moving day.

 Don’t stock up your fridge or purchase any food items that require refrigeration 2 weeks before your moving day.
 Make sure to completely empty, defrost and clean the fridge a day before moving.
+You can learn how to deep clean your refrigerator here.

 4. Leave hanging clothes on the hangers